-He is the author or co-author of over 200 professional articles and five popular books, including Transcendence: Healing and Transformation Through Transcendental Meditation, Winter Blues, The Emotional Revolution, St. John’s Wort and How to Beat Jet Lag.
+He is the author or co-author of over 200 professional articles and six popular books, including The Gift of Adversity, Transcendence, Winter Blues, The Emotional Revolution, St. John’s Wort and How to Beat Jet Lag.

 Dr. Rosenthal and his work have been widely covered in the popular media and he has appeared on The Today Show, Good Morning America, National Public Radio and many other forums.